abed47/backend-interview/README.md

 - Use Git for version control, and host the project in a Github repository.
 - Project should contain documentation with setup and usage instructions.
 - Project should install all dependencies with “npm install”, should start the server with “npm start”, and should run the test suite with “npm test”.
+- Really, please just don’t use “console.log” as the primary debugging/logging tool.
+- Javascript Style and Linting
+- Use a javascript linter, along with a linting npm script.
+We like clean code.
+- Dockerize
+- Include a working Dockerfile with the app directory.
+- Push a docker image to public DockerHub, and share the link

 #### Bonus Points